 Okay, so Jack Havelock’s products aren’t ceramics, but they are handmade, beautiful and created in a similar manner… just with concrete.

 We LOVE the idea of using industrial materials like concrete within homeware products; it creates a beautiful incongruity.
 Thanks to the material that Jack uses, the products are crafted with a completely unique and one-of-a-kind marbling pattern, which is a huge interior design trend now.

 When it came to curating this list of independent ceramics designers, Jo Walker was immediately on it.
 Her products are more contemporary in design than the previous, which exhibits just how versatile ceramics can be.

-Categorised by smooth edges, curved lines and a matte finish, Jo Walker’s ceramics exuberate homely appeal and make wonderful homeware sets.
+Categorised by smooth edges, curved lines, and a matte finish, Jo Walker’s ceramics exuberate homely appeal and make incredible homeware sets.

 Jennie McCall Ceramics

 Jennie McCall’s ceramics step away from the functional purpose and more solidly into home décor (but we loved the pastel salt pots so much we had to include them anyway).

 She has a whole host of collections, and we love every single one.
 Jennie’s style comes through so strongly, and especially so in the most recent Hare collection.
 We love the hares because they highlight how a fairly mundane muse, with the right materials and artistic direction, can create a piece of art that’s special, unique and offers a fresh perspective.